Red dye 3 food list: What products have red 3 food dye ?

 Download GoCoCo and easily identify all banned additives.

-Disclaimer: This list of products containing Red 3 has been compiled using data from the USDA database and other reliable sources.
+Disclaimer: This red dye 3 foods list has been compiled using data from the USDA database and other reliable sources.
 While we strive for accuracy, errors or omissions may occur due to the complexity and variability of product formulations.
 The presence of Red 3 in any product listed here is based on the best available information at the time of publication and may not reflect recent changes or reformulations by manufacturers.

 GoCoCo assumes no liability for any inaccuracies or for decisions made based on this information.
 We encourage consumers to verify ingredient labels directly on product packaging for the most up-to-date and accurate details.